-A book about organization of the Federal Reserve, US monitory policy, and world-wide monitory policy and banking.
+A book about organization of the Federal Reserve, US monetary policy, world-wide monetary policy, and banking.
 It’s enlightening.
-It’s also supports the story of new confessions of an economic hitman but tells the story from the bankers and governments perspective.
+It’s also supports the narrative espoused by New Confessions of an Economic Hitman but tells the story from the bankers and governments perspective.

 CIA releases a cache of 22-million previously classified documents.
 The book explores some of the research and the results.
 At least some of the results are remarkable.
 Jacobsen is a Pulitzer Prize winning investigative journalist.

 The story of operation paperclip is interesting.
 Tremendous struggled within the many constituencies of the government.
 Not everyone supported the idea of bringing Nazi scientists to the USA.
 Interesting to get the facts first hand.

 There’s the legends of Area 51 but there are also facts about Area 51.
 Jacobsen covers unclassified sources to explain the history of Area 51.

 Disgruntled security company hurt over losing a business contract, tips off government agencies that their prospective client’s security is weak and may be harming customers.
 Business form of SWATTing harassment.

 Nothing but pure pleasure reading here but even so there are lesson to be learned.
 Even though the books are classed fiction they sometimes help improve your knowledge of science, geography, significant events, etc. And, of course, they develop your creativity.

 One of my favorite fictions of all time.
 The best thing I appreciate about this work is that Crichton describes the science in a way that’s believable.
 After reading Timeline I read most of the other Crichton books.
 Unfortunately, the movie let me down and fell far short of the images Crichton created in my imagination.